-The ABS warning light should come on when the main switch is turned to "ON" and then go off after traveling at a speed of 10 km/h (6 mi/h) or higher.
+The ABS warning light should come on when the key is turned to "ON", and then go off after traveling at a speed of 10 km/h (6 mi/h) or higher.

-If the ABS warning light does not come on and then go off as explained above, see page 3-4 for the warning light circuit check.
+If the ABS warning light does not come on and then go off as explained above, see page 3-3 for the warning light circuit check.

 - Shift the transmission into the neutral position.
 The neutral indicator light should come on.
 If not, ask a Yamaha dealer to check the electrical circuit. - 3.
-Start the engine by pushing the start switch.
+Start the engine by pushing the "(s)" side of the start/engine stop switch.

-If the engine fails to start, release the start switch, wait a few seconds, and then try again.
+If the engine fails to start, release the start/engine stop switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.